Last Updated: April 16, 2019

-- Log Information: We log information about your use of the Services, including the type of browser you use, access times, pages viewed, files read, search words, your IP address and the page you visited before navigating to our Services.
+- Log Information: We log information about your use of our Services, including the type of browser you use, access times, pages viewed, files read, search words, your IP address, and the page you visited before navigating to our Services;

-- Information Collected by Cookies and Other Tracking Technologies: We use various technologies to collect information, and this may include sending cookies to your computer or mobile device.
-Cookies are small data files stored on your hard drive or in device memory that helps us to improve our Services and your experience, see which areas and features of our Services are popular and count visits.
+- Information Collected by Cookies and other Tracking Technologies: We use various technologies to collect information, and this may include sending cookies to your computer or mobile device.
+For more information about cookies and how to disable them, please see the “Cookies” section below.
 We may also collect information using web beacons (also known as “tracking pixels”).
-Web beacons are electronic images that may be used in our Services or emails and help deliver cookies, count visits, understand usage and campaign effectiveness and determine whether an email has been opened and acted upon.
-For more information about cookies, and how to disable them, please see “Your Choices” below.
+Web beacons are electronic images that may be used in our Services or emails and help deliver cookies, count visits, understand usage and campaign effectiveness, and determine whether an email has been opened and acted upon.

-Information We Collect From Other Sources
+Information We Collect from Other Sources

-Use of Information
+Use of Personal Data

 Sharing of Information

-- In response to a request for information if we believe disclosure is in accordance with any applicable law, regulation or legal process, or as otherwise required by any applicable law, rule or regulation;
+- In response to a request for information, if we believe disclosure is in accordance with any applicable law, regulation, or legal process, or as otherwise required by any applicable law, rule or regulation;

 - With your consent or at your direction, including if we notify you through our Services that the information you provide will be shared in a particular manner and you provide such information.

-We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.
+- We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.